Chapter I: Beginnings.

 The campaign against Jefferson became at the same time an attempt to establish as evil and dangerous the qualities of the speculative mind.
 Learning and speculation had made an atheist of Jefferson, it was said; had caused him to quarrel with the views of the theologians about the age of the earth and to oppose having school children read the Bible.
 Such vagaries might be harmless in a closet philosopher, but to allow him to bring these qualities of mind into the presidency would be dangerous to religion and to society.
 His abstractness of mind and his literary interest made him unfit for practical tasks.

 Nevertheless, Jefferson was elected, becoming president in order to appoint the first two Librarians of Congress and to suggest books for purchase and addition to the library.
 As President, Jefferson was frequently asked for advice of all kinds.
 One correspondent, John Norvell, is typical of the number asking for recommendations on books and how they might best pursue their own learning.
-Norvell wrote in May 1807, "I should be glad to have your advise of the proper method to be pursued in the acquisition of sound political knowledge.
+Norvell wrote in May 1807, "I should be glad to have your advise of the proper method to be pursued in the acquisition of sound political ledge.
 Is it essential that much history should be read?
 And if it be, be so kind as to mention those authors which should be read; as likewise those writers on political subjects, who may be studied to greatest advantage."

 Here, in part is Jefferson's reply, which he says must be of very short notice.
 He mentions 14 titles in all, several of multitple volumes, and opines on each.

-I think there does not exist a good elementary work on the organization of society into civil government: I mean a work which presents in one full & comprehensive view the system of principles on which such an organization should be founded according to the rights of nature.
+Norvell, who was only seventeen years old when he wrote to Jefferson, learned the journalistic trade in Maryland, studied law as well, and in 1817 purchased the Lexington Kentucky Gazette.
+Norvell moved to the Midwest, became involved in Michigan politics, and ultimately served as U.S. senator from that state from 1837 to 1841.I think there does not exist a good elementary work on the organization of society into civil government: I mean a work which presents in one full & comprehensive view the system of principles on which such an organization should be founded according to the rights of nature.
 For want of a single work of that character, I should recommend Locke on government, Sidney, Priestley's Essay on the First Principles of government, Chipman's Principles of Government & the Federalist.
 Adding perhaps Beccaria on crimes & punishments because of the demonstrative manner in which he has treated that branch of the subject.
 If your views of political enquiry go further to the subjects of money & commerce, Smith's Wealth of Nations is the best book to be read, unless Say's Political Economy can be had, which treats the same subjects on the same principles, but in a shorter compass & more lucid manner.
 But I believe this work has not been translated into our language.

 History in general only informs us what bad government is, but as we have employed some of the best materials of the British constitution in the construction of our own